 Aseptic bursitis.
 This inflammation results from soft-tissue trauma or strain injury.
 The bursa is not infected.
 Treatment may include:

-R.I.C.E.
-This stands for rest, ice, compression, and elevation.
+RICE, which stands for rest, ice, compression, and elevation

 Anti-inflammatory and pain medicines, such as ibuprofen or aspirin